lassebirnbaum/ssh-otp/README.md

 ssh-otp
 =======

+Additions by lassebirnbaum:

+`gen-key` generates a valid 16 char secret
+1. Outputs an url to a QR code generated with Google' chart api.
+Making it easy to scan with the Google Authenticator mobile app
+2. Outputs a "template" to insert into your authorized_keys file

+`ssh-otp` has been changed to log events to syslog.
+This makes troubleshooting easier.

+---

 This program offers ssh logins an optional authentication code (TOTP, compatible with Google Authenticator mobile apps).
 It is based on a [ruby implementation by Richard Taylor][1].